 Generalized additive mixed models (Gaussian distribution identity link, deviance explained by the model 37.3%) showed very strong to moderate evidence of Julian day, minimum temperature, and percent of fat individually affecting tegu body condition in South Florida (Figure 4).
 The direction and magnitude of univariate effects varied from linear positive relationship (minimum temperature) impacting body condition up to 0.3 units to negative (Julian day) and positive (percent of fat) monomodal relationships impacting body condition up to 0.4 and 0.1 units, respectively.
 However, when factored by year other variables such as rainfall (mainly in 2015 and 2018), mean temperature (mainly in 2015 and 2016), and maximum temperature (mainly in 2015) had also an effect on tegu’s body condition.
 From those, mean temperature had the largest impact on tegu body condition dropping values up to 0.3 units when increase from 20 to 26° C in 2015.

-Bivariate interactions showed only rainfall weakly affecting body condition when combined with the percent of fat with high rainfall values (around 30 cm monthly) and percent of fat values around 5% providing an increase in body condition values of up to 0.04 units.
+Bivariate interactions showed only rainfall weakly affecting body condition when combined with the percent fat with high rainfall values (around 30 cm monthly) and percent fat values around 5% providing an increase in body condition values of up to 0.04 units.
 Finally, all habitat types showed strong positive linear effect on tegu body condition having an impact of body condition up to 0.3 units except of fresh forested wetland where we got an impact of 0.